LankeyBoard/RulesGraph/generalRules.md

 Double your Speed this turn.

-## Basic Counters
+## Basic Clash Moves

-slug: BASIC-COUNTERS
+slug: BASIC-CLASH-MOVES

 ruleType: LISTCOMPACT\
-These Counters are available to all players all the time.
+These Actions can be used whenever you Clash with an enemy, they miss you with an Attack in addition to being used as an Action.

+### Push

+slug: CLASH-PUSH

+Move the target 5 ft. into an unoccupied space.

+### Stagger

+slug: CLASH-STAGGER

+Halve the targets Base Speed.

-### Counter Attack
+### Expose

-slug: COUNTER-ATTACK
+slug: CLASH-EXPOSE

-Attack the target with your currently equipped weapon or magic.
-Counter Attacks deal 1 dice steps less than your Base Damage.
-The first time you make a Counter Attack in a round you can pick which weapon you have equipped.
-EG: You attack a goblin with your sword.
-You get an 11 on the Attack causing a Clash.
-You choose to trade damage, the goblin draws their daggers to make the Counter Attack.
-Now Ryle the Ranger makes a ranged Attack against the same goblin.
-They also roll an 11 and choose to trade damage, but because the goblin already has their daggers out, they cannot use the Counter Attack as their Counter Action.
+Choose an ally, they get a +3 to their next Attack Test against the target.

-### Dive Roll
+### Guard Step

-slug: DIVE-ROLL
+slug: CLASH-GUARD-STEP

-Move up to 10 ft. in a straight line.
+Move 5ft. away from the target and gain +2 Armor

 ## Moving in Combat

 slug: MOVING-COMBAT

 ruleType: RULE\
 In addition to an Action, you can move during your turn in combat, moving up to your Speed in any direction.
-You can move at any point during your turn, and can split your move before and after your action.\
+You can move at any point during your turn, and can split your move before and after your Action.\
+If you pass into melee range of an enemy, your Speed is reduced by half.
-EG: You move 10 ft.
+EG: If you a speed of 30 ft. you can move 10 ft.
 Make an Attack and then move another 20 ft.
-If you move away from an enemy, they get a chance to make a counter attack against you as you try to slip by.
+But, if you moved into melee range to make the attack, you'd only be able to move 10 ft. after the attack.

 ### Getting Down and Standing Up